-Reasons Not to Bathe your Guinea pig Often
+Reasons Not to Bathe Your Guinea Pig Often

 There are a couple of reasons why you shouldn’t bathe your pet guinea pigs often:

-Guinea pigs can clean themselves
+Guinea pigs can clean themselves.

 Your guinea pigs are excellent self-groomers especially the short-haired ones, so they don’t really need to hop on the bathtub often.
 So in most cases, you can just let them take care of their coat and fur themselves.

-Bathing them removes the natural oils on their skin
+Bathing them removes the natural oils on their skin.

-Your guinea pig might become chilled and stressed
+Your guinea pig might become chilled and stressed.

 Most guinea pigs don’t like water for any purpose other than drinking it, and it is also true for some other domestic animals like cats.
 If your pet guinea pig finds bathing stressful and chills a lot after bathing, especially during the winter season, it will catch colds and get sick easily.

+- When you are grooming your pet for guinea pig shows.
 You would want your pet to look and smell its best during pet shows, so you need to bathe your pet before taking it to the show.

-- If the guinea pig is under six months old
+- If the guinea pig is under six months old.

-- The guinea pig is suffering from any sickness especially respiratory illness
+- The guinea pig is suffering from any sickness especially respiratory illness.

-- Towels – one for shampooing your guinea pig and another one or two for drying your guinea pig after a bath.
+- Towels – One for shampooing your guinea pig and another one or two for drying your guinea pig after a bath.

-- Hair dryer with a low setting
+- Hairdryer with a low setting

 - Guinea pig brush for grooming